Must Have Boat Gadgets for Sailing and Travel 2019

-The awesome Kindle
+The awesome Kindle Paperwhite

-I asked both boys to tell me what they though was the most important travel gadget in their backpack when we were travelling.
+I asked both boys to tell me what they though was the most important travel gadget in their backpack when we were travelling overland.
 Evan said “Definitely my Kindle.
 It was awesome for that 36 hour train journey in India.”
 Sam said “Kindle.
 I’m not sure I would have got through all those bus journeys without my kindle!”
 I see a pattern forming.

-We have Kindle Paperwhites.
-These are so much better than the Kindle Fire if you want an e-reader.
-Reading only, that’s what you need, for kids at least.
+Don’t get the cheaper one without a backlight.
+Splash out on the Kindle Paperwhite.
 The light-up screen allows you to read both in the dark and in glaring sunlight, so they are awesome for overnight travel, lounging on the beach, or swinging in a hammock on the foredeck.
 And the battery lasts for weeks on one charge.